Wind-fanned Wildfire Burning Out Of Control Near Los Angeles - UrduPoint

 Wind-fanned Wildfire Burning Out Of Control Near Los Angeles

-Los Angeles, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2024) A wildfire fanned by powerful winds was burning out of control near Los Angeles on Wednesday, with scores of residents ordered to evacuate and some taken to the hospital.
+Los Angeles, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2024) A "dangerously fast" wildfire fanned by hurricane-strength winds was burning out of control near Los Angeles on Wednesday, with thousands of residents ordered to evacuate and some taken to the hospital.

 Multiple large homes were destroyed as the fire tore through neighborhoods, blanketing a huge area in thick, choking smoke.

-Fierce gusts up to 80 miles (130 kilometers) an hour were pushing smoke sideways and fueling flames that were scorching through farmland.
+Fierce gusts up to 80 miles (130 kilometers) an hour were fueling flames that were scorching through farmland.

 Local broadcasters showed luxury homes in the Camarillo Heights area engulfed in flames, many utterly destroyed.